MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/how-to/Mock-responses.md

 ## n-th request support

-In v0.12, we introduced support for mocking n-th request and extended the [response](./Response-object) object with a new property called `nth`.
+In v0.12, we introduced support for mocking n-th request and extended the [response](../technical-reference//Response-object.md) object with a new property called `nth`.

 Using the following mock file as an example, we can see that it contains two responses to the same request URL.
-The first response, that uses the `nth` property, will be used when proxy detects the second request, for all other requests the proxy will return the second response.
+Proxy uses the first response that uses the `nth` property, when it intercepts a request with a matching URL for the second time.
+For all other requests, proxy returns the second response.

 > ℹ️ Responses with the `nth` property should be first.
 Proxy uses responses based on the first match.